mviereck/x11docker/README.md

 It will check for them on startup and show terminal messages if some are missing.

-List of optional needed packages on host: `xpra` `xserver-xephyr` `xclip` `kaptain` `pulseaudio` `virtualgl`
+List of optional needed packages on host: `xpra` `xserver-xephyr` `xclip` `kaptain` `pulseaudio` `virtualgl` (This for debian, other distros may have different package names).

 - `xpra`:  option `--xpra`, showing single applications on your host display
 - `xserver-xephyr`:  option `--xephyr`, showing desktops on your host display